African herbs for hair growth work, period.

 Ginger also cures dandruff because it contains a natural antiseptic that controls scalp infections, fungus and diseases.

-If your hair is dry, ginger is an effective remedy.
-It also gives your hair natural shine.
+If your hair is dry, these African herbs for hair growth make an effective remedy.
+Also gives your hair natural shine.

 Here's the key to your natural hair growth journey: